wangyuxin87/VisionLAN/README.md

 ```bash
    CUDA_VISIBLE_DEVICES=0 python visualize.py
 ```
-You can modify the 'mask_id' in cfgs/cfgs_visualize to change the mask position for visualization.
+You can modify the 'mask_id' in cfgs/cfgs_visualize to change the P for visualization.

 ### Results on OST datasets
 Occlusion Scene Text (OST) dataset is proposed to reflect the ability for recognizing cases with missing visual cues.
 This dataset is collected from 6